Best Plays of the Week -- Week 3

 Watch each play below and, when you're done, vote for your favorite.
 Come back next week to see which was voted the best play of the night.

-- Jeffersonville's Kiyon Stevenson - He stopped in front of a pass from Bedford North Lawrence and he sailed the other way, taking the ball to the endzone for the pick six.
+- Jeffersonville's Kyon Stevenson - He stopped in front of a pass from Bedford North Lawrence and he sailed the other way, taking the ball to the endzone for the pick six.

 - Male's Demetrius Dunlap - As St. Xavier looks to air it out, Dunlap grabs the interception and takes it 75 yards the other way.